haw230/the-anadromi-project/stage-2-gaining-speed/1-binary-search/README.md

 7. [Key Words](#key-words "Important terms")

 ## Introduction
-[*Recursion*] is the pinnacle of effective programming.
+[*Recursion*](#recursion "Anadromi") is the pinnacle of effective programming.
 It's complex, it's elegant, and it's effective.
 The binary search we will be writing today has the time complexity of O(log n) instead of linear search's O(n)
 ![Alt text](https://github.com/haw230/the-anadromi-project/blob/pictures/linear_vs_log.png)
-You might not know how logarithms work but from this graph, you can see that a logarithmic function is much more efficent.
+Even if you don't know how logarithms work, you can still see from the graph that a logarithmic function is much more efficent than a linaer one.
 Binary search relies on dividing and conquering, which allows it to actually run faster than the input size.

 ## Theory